Aizen93/Youtube-Downloader/README.md

 - the setup wizard will install the program some where here `C:\Program Files\YoutubeTelechargement` or  `C:\Programs\YoutubeTelechargement` depending on your computer.
 For mac users, i have absolutly no idea where :)

 ## Techno :
-- JavaFX
+- JavaFX, Java
 - FXML
 - CSS
 - MSI installer for deployment

 ## Dependencies (for developers)
-- You might need to download alibaba JSONObject JAR from their github page for the latest version, or use the jar in the core's folder.
+- You might need to download alibaba JSONObject JAR and the Sorons video encoder from their github page for the latest version, or use the jar in the core's folder (jave-1.0.2, fastjson-1.2.75)
 - Add the jar to your project libraries.

 # Credits :